qpsolvers/qpsolvers/README.md

 \end{split}
 $$

 Vector inequalities apply coordinate by coordinate.
-The function returns the solution $x^\*$ found by the solver, or ``None`` in case of failure/unfeasible problem.
+The function returns the primal solution $x^\*$ found by the backend QP solver, or ``None`` in case of failure/unfeasible problem.
 All solvers require the problem to be convex, meaning the matrix $P$ should be [positive semi-definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).
 Some solvers further require the problem to be strictly convex, meaning $P$ should be positive definite.

-**Dual multipliers:** alternatively, the [`solve_problem`](https://qpsolvers.github.io/qpsolvers/quadratic-programming.html#qpsolvers.solve_problem) function returns a more complete solution object containing both the primal solution and its corresponding dual multipliers.
+**Dual multipliers:** there is also a [`solve_problem`](https://qpsolvers.github.io/qpsolvers/quadratic-programming.html#qpsolvers.solve_problem) function that returns not only the primal solution, but also its dual multipliers and all other relevant quantities computed by the backend solver.

 ## Example

-To solve a quadratic program, build the matrices that define it and call the ``solve_qp`` function:
+To solve a quadratic program, build the matrices that define it and call ``solve_qp``, selecting the backend QP solver via the ``solver`` keyword argument:

 ```python
 import numpy as np